-“LIC wasn’t ready for us,” observed Savage from behind his restaurant’s small L-shaped counter, where customers can sit, graze and gaze through floor-to-ceiling windows upon the briskly moving past.
+“LIC wasn’t ready for us,” observed Savage from behind his restaurant’s small L-shaped counter, where customers can sit and graze while gazing out at the street through floor-to-ceiling windows.
 “The area wasn’t much besides hookers, strip clubs and truck drivers out there.”

 “It seemed to make sense at the time, but it wasn’t as strong as we thought,” agreed Loyo-Grigonis to my left.
 “We did stay there for four years, but it was never consistent.
 Here in Bushwick everyone is so much more interested in local businesses.”

 Savage suddenly pivoted and disappeared into the kitchen, returning a second later with the first of several miniaturized dishes (scaled down so as not to rupture this writer’s delicate digestive tract), a tiger shrimp cocktail whose toothsome maritime constituents swam in a mixture of clamato and pico de gallo, seasoned subtly with chipotle and lemon.

 A man whose Italian heritage inculcated in him a general comfort with food and cooking, Savage became enamored of Mexican food after high school, when he lived in the Cancun area for three years, working with a family friend throwing parties.